gbr-mendes/space-flight-news/README.md

     - Go to app/app/settings/base.py and navigate to databases section
         - Comment the defined database config
         - Uncomment the database system that you want to use.
 You can use the dafault database system of dango(dbsqlite) or postgres in case you have it installed on your machine.
-    - Run python manage.py migrate
+    - Run cd app && python manage.py migrate
     - Run python manage.py runserver
     - Access your application - [127.0.0.1:8000](http://127.0.0.1:8000)